 Effective as of June 3, 2020, the Company initiated an executive succession plan whereby David R. Bailey became the Company's President and Fred L. Hite became the Company's Chief Operating Officer and Chief Financial Officer.
 Prior to that time, Mark C. Throdahl had served as President and Chief Executive Officer of the Company, Mr. Bailey as an Executive Vice President, and Mr. Hite as Chief Financial Officer.
-Sometime in 2021, following his reaching the age of 70, Mr. Throdahl is expected to transition to the role of Executive Chairman, and Mr. Bailey is expected to succeed Mr. Throdahl as the Company's Chief Executive Officer.
-Once becoming Executive Chairman, Mr. Throdahl will continue working from the Company's Warsaw, Indiana headquarters and maintaining direct involvement in investor relations, strategy development, and operational travel in the field.
+In June of 2021, following his reaching the age of 70, Mr. Throdahl transitioned to the role of Executive Chairman, and Mr. Bailey succeeded Mr. Throdahl as the Company's Chief Executive Officer.